Review and sign transactions from a single secure screen with Ledger Flex™

 Mistakes happen, and since not all smart contract transactions can be displayed clearly, even an advanced crypto user can fall prey to this type of error.

-So how can you remove the risk posed by smart contracts, while continuing to explore Web3 platforms?
+So, how can you remove the risk posed by smart contracts while continuing to explore Web3 platforms?
 The answer is – you can’t.

-Cold wallets exist simply to mitigate that risk.
+Cold wallets exist to mitigate that risk.
 By having an account that doesn’t encounter these sorts of dangers, you can store your most valuable digital assets with confidence.

-So how does that work exactly?
+How does that work exactly?

 Well, there are several types of cold wallets, including paper wallets and sound wallets.
-However, typically people opt for the easiest cold storage solution; hardware wallets.
+However, people typically opt for the easiest cold storage solution: hardware wallets.

 Why Is a Hardware Wallet a Good Cold Crypto Storage Solution?